-Although the Cybis studio produced a multitude of madonnas throughout their 75-year history, the majority of them made their first appearance during the 1950s.
+The Cybis studio produced a multitude of madonnas throughout their 75-year history, and the majority of them made their first appearance during the 1950s.
 At that time the studio was going through a transition from the very ornate rococo Cordey line to the more realistic bisque designs of the newly-named Cybis Art Porcelain studio.
-However, although all of these madonnas were produced under the Cybis name many of them hark back to their Cordey predecessors via their colors, glazing technique, or decoration style.
+Although these madonnas were produced under the Cybis name, many of them hark back to their Cordey predecessors via their colors, glazing technique, or decoration style.

 These 1950s-era madonnas can be a challenge to date and/or identify, not only because few detailed records were kept by the studio during the 1950s but also because not all of them were given retail names.

 Compounding the confusion is the fact that during that decade most (possibly all) of the items sold by Cybis were not from molds they designed, but instead were purchased from various ceramics mold manufacturers in Trenton, such as the Holland Mold Company; that story is told in When Is a Cybis Not a Cybis.
 The Cybis studio was by no means the only one doing this; in fact, their rival Boehm purchased one of the exact same madonna molds shown below and was selling it under the Boehm imprint at the same time Cybis was selling theirs!
 (In this post the madonnas that are definitely known to be products of another company’s mold are noted as such at the end of the description.)